 By definition it’s not unique, therefore it’s less valuable.
 When Google’s bots run into duplicate content, they try to figure out which version is the original.
 That’s what they’d prefer to show.
 If they can’t determine this, they choose the site with the most authority.
 All the other versions of this content are penalized and moved down in search results.

-That means if the review was originally written on Google, the Google review would be selected to appear in results over duplicate versions on TripAdvisor or Facebook.
+So what happens if you copy a review originally written on Google?
+The Google review would be selected to appear in results over duplicate versions on Facebook and other sites.
 If you took things too far and had dozens of duplicate reviews posted on multiple sites, you could risk harming SEO for all your review site profiles.

 It’s also important to consider user perception of duplicate content in reviews.
 If a customer is researching your business online and scans multiple review sites only to find identical reviews on each one, your business is going to appear way less credible.